Why It Matters

 tuple

-A tuple containing two Plotly figures:
+A tuple containing five Plotly figures:

-- Industry-level analysis heatmap
+- fig_industry_heatmap: Industry-level analysis heatmap

 """